 Note: Real-time suspended particulate monitors are installed at the site to assist with dust management (see Section 10).
 The monitoring system used however, does not meet the requirements of a compliance instrument.
-Should compliance-level monitoring be required as per Table 15, then this table will be updated to reflect the expanded monitoring programme.
+Should compliance-level monitoring be required as per Table 13, then this table will be updated to reflect the expanded monitoring programme.

-8.2 Operational Mitigation Measures

-The mitigation measures provided in Table 14 will be implemented for the operation of Lot 4E.

-Table 14 Operational Mitigation Measures
+9.2 Operational Mitigation Measures

-Person Timing / Reference / Environmental Management Control Responsible Frequency Notes On-Site Refuelling Refuelling will not be allowed on-site.
-Site Manager Ongoing Best practice Minimisation of Onsite Vehicles Idling Times Vehicle engines must be turned off when loading/unloading.
-Vehicle engines must be turned off when drivers are on a break or waiting to get administrative clearances.
-Site Manager Vehicle Drivers Ongoing Best practice Ensure that appropriate signage is available at multiple locations within the Site encouraging drivers to switch off engines when not in use.
-Onsite Vehicle Movements The movement of vehicles around the site will be managed using best management practices, including clearly marked lanes and a one-way traffic system, to minimise traffic congestion and reduce exhaust emissions.
-Site Manager Ongoing Best practice Fugitive Dust 1 Vehicle movements are to be limited to designated areas of the Site only.
-If the movement of vehicles on unsealed areas is unavoidable, and dust emissions are visible, mitigation actions will be considered for the Site. including use of a water hose to suppress the visible dust emissions, laying gravel or grassing the unsealed area to minimise the exposed soil surface, and sweeping up or washing away of dust from sealed areas if trackout is observed.
-Site Manager Ongoing Best practice Exhaust Air Discharge Discharges of pollutants to the air from the building will be captured by an extraction system compliant with the Building Code of Australia (BCA) and Australian Standard (AS1668.2-2012) The use of ventilation and air conditioning in building, Part 2: Ventilation design for indoor air contaminant control" and directed to rooftop vents.
-Environmental Coordinator Outrains Best practice As far as practicable, exhaust-air intakes used for general exhaust-air collection will be located on the opposite sides of the enclosure from the sources of make-up air, to ensure that the effluents are effectively removed from all parts of the enclosure.
-Site Manager Ongoing Section 5 of AS 1668.2-2012 The effluent shall be collected as it is being produced, as close as practicable to the source of generation.
+A number of mitigation measures are proposed for Lot 2A.
+These include the following:

+No Refuelling Onsite

+• No refuelling is to occur inside the building.

+Minimisation of Onsite Vehicles Idling Times

+Vehicle idling times around the Site are to be managed using best management practices, including:

+- Vehicle engines must be turned off when loading/unloading; - Vehicle engines must be turned off when drivers are on a break, or waiting to get administrative clearances, etc; and - Appropriate signage is required at multiple locations within the warehouse encouraging drivers to switch off engines when not in use.

+Onsite Vehicle Movements

+The movement of vehicles around the site is to be managed using best management practices, including:

+- Clearly marked lanes; and - A one-way traffic system, where possible.

+The use of a clearly marked, one-way traffic lane system for onsite vehicle movements will assist in minimising traffic congestion, which in turn reduces the exhaust air emissions due to fuel combustion.

+Fugitive Dust

+Vehicles movements are to be limited to designated areas of the Site only, whenever possible.

+If the movement of vehicles on unsealed areas is unavoidable, and dust emissions are visible, the following mitigation actions should be considered for the Site:

+- Use of water hose to suppress the visible dust emissions; - Laying gravel or grassing the unsealed area to minimise the exposed soil surface; and - Sweeping up or washing away of dust from sealed areas if trackout is observed.

+Exhaust Air Discharge

+• Discharges of pollutants to the air from the building will be captured by a Building Code of Australia (BCA) and Australian Standard (AS1668.2-2012) "The use of ventilation and air conditioning in building, Part 2: Ventilation design for indoor air contaminant control" compliant extractions system and directed to rooftop vents.

+Section 5 of the AS 1668.2-2012 states the following:

+- 5.2.2 Exhaust locations: As far as practicable, exhaust-air intakes used for general exhaust-air collection shall be located on the opposite sides of the enclosure from the sources of make-up air, to ensure that the effluents are effectively removed from all parts of the enclosure. - 5.3.2.1 General requirements: The effluent shall be collected as it is being produced, as close as practicable to the source of generation. - 5.10.1 Air discharges: Where discharges are deemed to be objectionable (i.e. nuisance related), discharges shall: - Be emitted vertically with discharge velocities not less than 5 m/s.

-Environmental Management Control Person Responsible Timing / Frequency Reference / Notes Where discharges are deemed to be objectionable (i.e. nuisance related), discharges will be emitted: vertically with discharge velocities not less than 5 m/s, situated at least 3 m above the roof at point of discharge, treated to reduce the concentration of contaminants where required, emitted to the outside at velocities and in a direction that will ensure, to the extent practicable, a danger to health or a nuisance will not occur, and situated a minimum separation distance of 6 m (where the airflow rate is ≥ 1,000 L/s) from any outdoor) air intake opening, natural ventilation device or opening, and boundary to an adjacent allotment, except that where the dimensions of the allotment make this impossible, then the greatest possible distance shall apply.
-Environmental Coordinator Site Manager Ongoing Section 5 of AS 1668.2-2012 Staff Awareness and Training Familiarisation with the contents and requirements of this AQMP.
-Familiarisation with the best management practices to be implemented by staff, including minimising onsite vehicle movements and idling times, avoiding driving on unsealed areas and watering of dusty areas etc. Site Manager Vehicle Drivers Vehicle Maintenance Appropriate reporting channels if air quality issues (or potential for air quality impacts) are identified on site (e.g. smoky vehicles, unsafe storage of volatile chemicals, excessive wind-generated dust).
-Staff/Mechanics Ongoing Best practice Procedures for complaint handling Staff responsible for maintenance activities on the vehicles will have appropriate training regarding the tuning and maintenance of engines to minimise exhaust fumes and in the installation and maintenance of exhaust system requirements.
-Vehicle Maintenance Staff/Mechanics
+- Be situated at least 3 m above the roof at point of discharge. - Treated to reduce the concentration of contaminants where required. - Be emitted to the outside at velocities and in a direction that will ensure, to the extent practicable, a danger to health or a nuisance will not occur. - Be situated a minimum separation distance of 6 m (where the airflow rate is ≥ 1,000 L/s) from any outdoor) air intake opening, natural ventilation device or opening, and boundary to an adjacent allotment, except that where the dimensions of the allotment make this impossible, then the greatest possible distance shall apply.

+Staff Awareness and Training